RockefellerArchiveCenter/docs-policy/index.md

 ## Purpose

 Rockefeller Archive Center (RAC) documentation consists of the policies, workflows, processes, manuals, plans, and standard forms that are integral to the operations of the RAC and are intended for long-term use.
-In order for RAC staff to control, use, and share this documentation, the RAC maintains a central platform at docs.rockarch.org.
-All documentation on the platform is available to RAC staff and select documentation can also be made available to external users.
+In order for RAC staff to use, share and manage this documentation, the RAC maintains a central platform at docs.rockarch.org.
+All documentation on the platform is available to RAC staff and select documentation is available to external users.
 This facilitates transparency and version control of our institutional processes, as well as an opportunity to share archival documentation with the larger archival community and other interested users.

 This policy defines the approval process by which documentation is selected, designated as internal or public, added to docs.rockarch.org, and revised.